Q&A: How to Monitor Diabetes

 - Diabetes is the fifth leading cause of death for those ages 45 years or older.

-By being informed and following your doctor’s recommended glucose testing regimen, you can live a full life, despite your diabetes diagnosis.
-ACCESS doctors can provide you with a personalized assessment of your diabetes care and ensure that you’re monitoring your diabetes as needed.
-Click here to schedule an appointment.
+By being informed and following your provider’s recommended glucose testing regimen, you can live a full life, despite your diabetes diagnosis.
+ACCESS providers can provide you with a personalized assessment of your diabetes care and ensure that you’re monitoring your diabetes as needed.
 You also can learn more about managing diabetes through ACCESS' free diabetes education classes.
-Click here for the class schedule.